farmers'

 FINANCE MINISTER

 The Hon’ble Finance Minister in her 2019–20 Budget speech said, “we shall go back to basics on one count: Zero budget Farming.
 We need to replicate this innovative model through which in a few States farmers are already being trained in this practice.
 Steps such as this can help in doubling our farmers’ income in time for our 75th year of Independence.’’
+The Union Budget 2024-25 envisioned that “In the next two years, 1 crore farmers across the country will be initiated into natural farming supported by certification and branding.
+Implementation will be through scientific institutions and willing gram panchayats.
+10,000 need-based bio-input resource centres (BRC) will be established”.

 MINISTER OF AGRICULTURE & FARMERS WELFARE